RAC (musician)

-André Allen Anjos, better known by his stage name RAC, is an American musician and record producer based in Oregon.
+André Allen Anjos, better known by his stage name RAC, is an American Portuguese musician and record producer based in Oregon.
 RAC has created more than 200 remixes in the rock, electronica, and dance music genres for various musical artists, with his work featured in ads from Citigroup and Hulu, among others.
 The live, five-piece touring act has been featured at the Coachella Valley Music and Arts Festival, Firefly Music Festival, Bumbershoot, Corona Capital music festival and Lollapalooza music festival.
+Anjos now resides in the USA.

-Early life
+Personal life

 André Anjos was born in 1985 in Portugal, to an American mother and a Portuguese father.
 Anjos's family moved frequently and he has stated that he attended “ten different schools” until his parents settled in Santa Maria da Feira, near Porto.
 Anjos took up playing the piano when he was 6 and got his first guitar when he was 13.
 He lived in the US for a time with his parents in the mid-1990s and went back in 2005 to study Music, Media, and Entertainment Business at Greenville College in Illinois.
-At college he met his wife Liz, who was a piano major.
-They moved to Portland after graduating and have been based there since.
+At college he met his former wife Liz, who was a piano major.
+They moved to Portland after graduating and frequently collaborated.
 As a musician, Liz Anjos performs under the name Pink Feathers.
-Anjos' parents and brother have also moved to the U.S.
+Anjos' parents and brother have also moved to the U.S. He is currently dating American model Ireland Baldwin and in December 2022, Baldwin announced on Instagram that they were expecting their first child together.
+On May 18, 2023, Baldwin gave birth to their daughter named Holland.